jordanbarkin/logicalclocks/README.md

 Overall, we did not face too many design difficulties during this assignment.
 We've enumerated our decisions and their motivations below.

-1. The most challenging design question was figuring out how to handle communcation between the two machines.
+1. The most challenging design question was figuring out how to handle communcation between the various VMs.
 This was divided into two subproblems:
-  - How should the machines discover eachother on startup?
+  - How should the machines discover each other on startup?
   - How should the machines communicate once they are initialized.

   At first, we tried to write an implementation using bare sockets as the method of communication.
 This led to several challenges:
     - For every pair of machines, it became necessary to figure out which one should `bind` and which should `connect`.
 It seemed very difficult to do this without either predetermining this in a configuration file and carefully ordering the connection process or running a server to coordinate the other machines.
 Neither solution seemed ideal.
     - If we chose the first option, it would be challenging to dynamically reconfigure the neivornment to try different tests.

   Once we realized that we could use any libraries we wanted for communication, we switched to an easier approach.
-Each vm hosts its own web application, using the `Flask` framework, on which it is always willing to accept messages from any other machine.
+Each VM hosts its own web application, using the `Flask` python framework, which it uses to accept messages from any other machine.
 Machines are uniquely identified by the port on which they are hosted.
-Now, all a machine needs to know to run is its own port and a list of the other machines' ports.
-Each machine exposes a receive message endpoint, and sending a message just involves making a get request to `localhost:<target_port>/<message>`.
+Now, all a machine needs to know on startup is its own port and a list of the other machines' ports.
+Each machine exposes an endpoint to receive messages, and sending a message to it just involves making a get request to `localhost:<target_port>/<message>`.

-2. The synchronous queue and concurrency by VM seemed like it might pose a challenge at first, but since python provides its concurrent, atomic `queue.Queue` FIFO queue abstraction, using it was an easy choice.
-Since the Flask endpoint executes asynchronously with the virtual machine simulationm no additional synchronization or logic was required to handle filling and emptying the queue.
+2. Synchronizing the queue within each VM seemed like it might pose a challenge at first, but since Python provides a synchronized, atomic queue in its `queue.Queue`, this behavior was already provided.
+Since the Flask endpoint executes asynchronously with the virtual machine simulation, no additional synchronization logic was required to handle filling and emptying the queue during the simulation.

 3. When designing our experiments, we spent some time considering what data to write to the log.
-Ultimately, we settled on each machine logging, for each event:
+Ultimately, we settled on each machine logging the following fields for each event:
   - The type of event (receive, send, sendall, internal)
   - The current logical clock time
   - The current message queue length
   - The current clock time, which should be consistant across VMs, since they all are running on the same physical machine.

-In addition, each log is named with its trial number, port, and clockspeed.
+In addition, each log is named with its trial number, port, and clockspeed for identification.

 This provides sufficient data for exploring relationships between clock speed, logical time, and physical clock time, as well as the impact on the frequencies of the different event types on simulation behavior.